Business Networking Swindon – What to look for in a business networking group

 There are several business networking breakfast groups operating in Swindon.
 You have the national “brands” like BRX, 4Networks, BNI.
 These meetings all follow a similar tried and tested business networking pattern.
 For sure they have all tried to put their own spin on the format to differentiate themselves from each other so you pay your money and take your choice.
 And pay your money is the operative word as these groups will all charge a membership fee of several hundred pounds per annum and there will be a charge for the breakfast meeting itself – typically around £10-£15 a visit.

 Operating alongside the national brands you will find local groups like Business Village.

-Business Village gives its members the option of meeting weekly and charges no significant membership or subscription cost¹
+Business Village gives its members the option of meeting weekly, charging no membership or subscription fee

 The only cost with Business Village is the charge to cover breakfast currently at £9 (or £10 if you book on Tuesday, or £12 to pay on the day).